junxit/us-congress-bills-117/metadata.md

 - 2021-12-14 — Rules Committee Resolution H. Res.
 849 Reported to House.
 Rule provides for consideration of H.R.
 5665 with 1 hour of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit.
 Measure will be considered read.
 Bill is closed to amendments.
 - 2021-12-14 — The previous question was ordered pursuant to the rule.
 - 2021-12-14 — WORDS TAKEN DOWN - During the course of debate, exception was taken to certain words used and a demand was made to have the words taken down.
 After review, the Chair ruled that the words were in violation of the spirit of debate.
+- 2021-12-15 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.